frisen-lab/TREX/README.md

    The connected components of the graph are considered to be the clones.
    (A clone is thus simply a set of cells.)
 7. Error-correct the clone graph by removing spurious edges ("bridges").

+`trex smartseq2` follows a similar pipeline with the following differences:
+- A useable read does not require a UMI
+- Reads do not get grouped into molecules and their cloneIDs not collapsed and error-corrected into consensus sequences

 ## Input files